Skip to Main Content

 • You can start from general introductions to understand fundamental concepts relating to your research topic.

-• In the initial phases of research, keep an open mind.
+• In the initial phase of research, keep an open mind.
 In fact, you can score in originality by looking into aspects of your topic that have been overlooked by others, or making connections that haven't been made.

 Narrow down your topic and be selective